 The credit card requirement at trial signup serves three purposes for the service.
 First, it verifies that the trial user is a real person, not a bot script generating thousands of trials.
 Second, it captures the conversion-payment path so that when the trial ends, the service can bill without requiring re-entry of payment information.
 Third, it acts as a friction filter that selects for users who are likely to convert to paid; users who refuse to enter a card at signup are statistically much less likely to convert later.

 These three functions are why most streaming free trials require a card, and why the no-card options below are the exception rather than the rule.
-The four legitimate no-card options each work for different reasons that bypass these three functions.
+The legitimate no-card options each work for different reasons that bypass these three functions.
 Apple TV+ uses Apple ID as identity verification.
-Peacock Free, Tubi and Pluto TV are not trials; they are permanent ad-supported services where there is no conversion to bill for.
+Tubi, Pluto TV, Amazon Freevee and the Roku Channel are not trials; they are permanent ad-supported services where there is no conversion to bill for.
+(Peacock's once-free tier closed to new users in 2023.)

 Apple TV+: the conditional no-card trial